RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

 ## Kaggle Notebook
 The Kaggle Notebook for this blogpost (including code implementations and demos) could be found at:
 {{note}} [Kaggle Notebook for Supply Chain Acharya: A GenAI-Powered Digital Twin](<a href="https://www.kaggle.com/code/toshall/agentic-supply-chain-acharya" target="_blank" rel="noopener noreferrer">
   https://www.kaggle.com/code/toshall/agentic-supply-chain-acharya
 </a>) {{end}}

+### Highlights
+🎯 We built a multi-agent system powered by LangGraph and Gemini Pro that can:
+-   Interpret natural language supply chain issues
+-   Dynamically generate and execute SQL queries
+-   Analyze and explain root causes of failures
+-   Loop back for clarification if data is insufficient

+🧩 Gen AI Capabilities Used

+✅ Function Calling (for SQL schema-aware generation)
+✅ Agents (Manager, SQL Generator, Executor, Clarifier, Analyzer) ✅ Stateful Workflow via LangGraph (loopback for clarification) ✅ Structured Output / JSON Mode
+✅ Few-shot Prompting using Chain-of-Thought (CoT)

 ## Problem Overview: Why Are the Shelves Empty—or Overflowing?
 Imagine walking into your local store looking for eggs, only to find the shelves bare.
 Or picture a store associate asking, "Why are we getting so many eggs we can’t sell?"
 These everyday questions reflect a deeper issue in the retail supply chain: inventory mismanagement.
 Whether it’s understocking that disappoints customers or overstocking that drives up waste and cost, the underlying problem is surprisingly complex.